nealcrook/nascom/sdcard/NAScas/README.md

 ## Hardware

+The easiest way to build this is to use the PCB that I designed (contact me to see if I still have spares).
+The PCB is common between the NAScas design and the nascom_sdcard design.
+The PCB uses an Arduino nano and a tiny daughter-card that holds the SDcard socket and level shifters/power regulation so that it can connect to 5V; both of these are available from EBay/Banggood/Aliexpress.
+BangGood.

-As for nascom_sdcard, I used off-the-shelf hardware as much as possible.
-I used 3 circuit boards.
+My prototype used 3 circuit boards.
 The baseboard is an Arduino Uno -- these are cheap, easy to develop for and run at 5V which makes them ideal for interfacing to old TTL/NMOS logic.

 The second board is an Arduino prototyping card from BangGood.
 This is cheap but not ideal; there are some errors on the board (see notes below).